 First Gas may propose transmission fee adjustments by 1 June for application in the next transmission year commencing 1 October (VTC s15.6).
 Fee proposals can be challenged (but not the methodology itself) under the VTC's general dispute resolution procedures (VTC s15.7).

-Balancing and peaking pool (BPP) cost allocations are separate to transmission charges (VTC s8).
+BPP cost allocations are separate to transmission charges (VTC s8).

 Pricing - assessment